robyftp/Tree/README.md

-## Why is no one friends with Dracula?
-Because he's a pain in the neck.
+## Why did Sweden start painting barcodes on the sides of their battleships?
+So they could Scandinavian.